dereknahman/kirsty-codes/src/blog/monthnote-a-flurry-of-projects.md

 templateEngineOverride: njk,md
 ---

-Hello friends, nice to have you here.
+Hello friends!
+Nice to have you here.

 ### Work